escapegameibk/host/README.md

 - Remove the uart parameter from the kernel command line

-If you forget to disable bluetooth you will be able to send stuff via uart, but you are unable to controll the clock speed and if bluetooth changes clock speed, so does your connection.
+If you forget to disable bluetooth you will be able to send stuff via uart, but you are unable to control the clock speed and if bluetooth changes clock speed, so does your connection.
 This is probably not what you want.

 ## Special device capabilities regression